SD2100 Sustainable Scotland

 Intended learning outcomes

-• Understand broader issues of methodology and appreciate research design principles
+• have an understanding of broader issues of methodology and an appreciation of research design principles

-• Critically evaluate understanding of different kinds of data relevant to research in Geography and Sustainable Development
+• have a critical understanding of different kinds of data relevant to research in Geography and Sustainable Development

-• Display critical appreciation of questions of ethic, power and risk in research
+• show a critical appreciation of questions of ethic, power and risk in research